 You’re almost always better off controlling an asset than owning it in your name outright.

 And that’s where the land trust really gets to strut its stuff.
 After all, the land trust is also called a “title holding trust” because that’s it’s main job: hold title to the property in your place.
 But you still get to stay in control of any property associated with your trust, and of course, any earnings the real estate investment generates.
 Let’s take a closer look at land trust basics you should know.

-The land trust is an asset protection tool that doesn’t get any glory or cute commercials.
-There is surprisingly little buzz around this real estate tool that can save your assets from unnecessary legal risk.
+The land trust is an asset protection tool that doesn’t get a lot of respect.
+There is surprisingly little buzz around this real estate tool, though it can save your assets from unnecessary legal risk.

 There are many ways land trusts can help out real estate investors.
 Let’s just consider some of these common uses of the land trust:

 As previously mentioned, a land trust is a great tool but can be limited if used alone.
 It’s not intended to be your entire asset protection strategy, but rather a piece of it.
 Recall that properties in LLCs are generally ‘pooled’ legally, unless you use a Series LLC of course.

 We’ve found that asset protection works best in layers.
 A land trust is a great first layer of anonymity.
 If your land-trust-owned property is also owned by an LLC or a Series within a Series LLC, that’s another layer.
 From there, attorneys and CPAs can pile on even more layers such as enhanced anonymity, the addition of a shell corporation, and plenty of other legal and tax tricks.